gabriel-azion/doc-studies-mocks/nextjs/ssrFranGepeto.md

+---
+layout: page-documentation-md
-# Guide: Building and Publishing a Next.js Project with Server-side Rendering (SSR) on the Azion Platform
+title: How to Build and Publish a Next.js Project with SSR on the Azion Platform

-## Introduction
-When developing modern web applications, it's crucial to consider factors like interface, infrastructure, and performance.
-Next.js, a flexible framework based on the React JavaScript library, provides powerful tools for building fast web applications.
+description: Next.js, a flexible framework based on the React library, provides powerful tools for building fast applications.
+SSR generates HTML for each request, offering several benefits
+meta_tags: javascript, edge computing, Next.js
+namespace: docs_use_case_nextJS
+permalink: "/documentation/products/guides/nextjs-on-azion-platform/"
+permalink_pt-br: "/documentacao/produtos/guias/nextjs-na-plataforma-azion/"
+---

+# How to Build and Publish a Next.js Project with Server-side Rendering (SSR) on the Azion Platform

-## Server-side Rendering (SSR)
+## Next.js and Server-side Rendering (SSR)

+**Next.js**, a flexible framework based on the **React** library, provides powerful tools for building fast applications.

-SSR generates HTML for each request, offering several benefits, including:
+**SSR** generates HTML for each request, offering several benefits, including:

 - Improved initial loading performance
 - Search engine optimization (SEO)
 - Social media sharing